LunabeeStudio/LBBottomSheet/Sources/LBBottomSheet/LBBottomSheet.docc/Documentation.md

 ## Repository

-You can find this Swift Package on this [GitHub repository](https://github.com/LunabeeStudio/LBBottomSheet).
+You can find this Swift Package on this [GitHub repository](https://github.com/LunabeeStudio/LBBottomSheet) and on the [Swift Package Index](https://swiftpackageindex.com/LunabeeStudio/LBBottomSheet).
-This package is indexed on the Swift

 ## Author